vtroost/staatslogica/README.md

 # Staatslogica AI Article Generator

-This is a Next.js application designed to generate critical analyses of news articles from a libertarian perspective, inspired by selected thinkers.
+This is a Next.js application designed to generate critical analyses of news articles from a libertarian perspective, inspired by selected thinkers, and publish them to a GitHub repository.

 ## Overview

-The application provides a simple interface where users can:
+The application provides a simple workflow:
-1. Input the URL of a news article (intended for NOS articles).
+1.  **Generate:** Input a news article URL, select an inspirational thinker, and optionally add instructions on the `/generate` page.
-2. Select a libertarian thinker (e.g., Ayn Rand, Ludwig von Mises) to frame the analysis.
+2.  **AI Analysis:** The backend `/api/generate` route interacts with an AI (presumably GPT via OpenAI API) to produce a structured JSON analysis based on the chosen thinker.
-3. Optionally provide extra instructions for the AI.
+3.  **Preview:** The generated content (title, slug, analysis, etc.) is displayed on the `/generate/preview` page.

-Upon submission, the application constructs a detailed prompt and sends it to a backend API (`/api/generate`).
-This API (presumably interacting with an AI model like GPT) generates an analysis structured in a specific JSON format.
+4.  **Publish:** If satisfied, clicking "Publish Article" sends the article data to the `/api/publish` route.
-The resulting JSON data is then passed to a preview page for review.
+5.  **GitHub Commit:** The `/api/publish` route formats the content as MDX and commits it directly to the configured GitHub repository (specified via environment variables) within the `content/articles/` directory using the generated slug as the filename.

 ## Features